 An itchy red patch of skin may be a sign of pityriasis rosea, a skin condition that can be treated at Downtown Dermatology.
-Board-certified dermatologist Dr. Shari Hicks-Graham specializes in pityriasis treatments for children, teenagers and adults in the Columbus and Upper Arlington area.
+Board-certified dermatologist Dr. Shari Hicks-Graham specializes in pityriasis treatments for children, teenagers and adults in the Greater Columbus area.

 Pityriasis rosea is not well understood in the medical community, but some research indicates that it may be linked to a viral infection.
 The condition is not contagious.
 The discoloration usually starts as an oval or circle that measures up to four inches.
 Known as a “herald spot,” the redness then spreads outward as tiny dots in a pattern that is similar to tree branches.
 In some cases, the condition resolves after 10 weeks, but some people require treatment to reduce the symptoms and avoid complications.

 Treatment for pityriasis rosea will address the symptoms of the condition, such as: